6 Recommended Upgrades for Every New Pontoon Boat

 Don't Skimp: VINYL!

-Without a doubt, this upgrade is personal preference.
+Without a doubt, this upgrade is a personal preference.
 There are undoubtedly pontoon boat owners who prefer carpet, but I believe there is a good argument for getting vinyl anyway.

 You can purchase a snap-on carpet for very little money.
 This carpet can go on the main walkway and still leave you with the quick-drying and clean vinyl in the rest of the boat.